 What are the signs my iron filter needs service?

 If you notice that your water pressure has decreased, it may be a symptom of your Iron Curtain being restricted.
 You can confirm this easily yourself by putting your Iron Curtain on bypass and turning on a faucet to see if your pressure increases.
-If it does improve, call us!
+If it does improve, call us for routine maintenance.

-Another sign is spitting faucets.
-If you turn your water on and the water “spits” out of the faucet, call us!
-This is associated with the check valve and will require a service call that may involve cleaning of the check valve or the valve may very well need to be replaced.
+Another sign your iron filter system may need service is spitting faucets.
+If you turn your water on and the water “spits” out of the faucet, it needs to be serviced.
+This is associated with the check valve and will require a visit from an expert that may involve cleaning of the check valve or the valve may need to be replaced.

 “Two gentlemen came to service and update my Iron Curtain system.
 They were on time, knowledgeable and focused.
 Changed a number of parts and explained what they were doing and why they were doing it.
 Very pleased.”

 “Many thanks to Guthrie and Frey for replacing our water system today.
 They removed a nearly 20 year old Culligan set of equipment and replaced it in 3 hours with a brand new Iron Curtain and a 40,000 grain softener, and both systems are state-of-the-art and Wisconsin-made.
 Light years better!
 Zero pressure to “make a sale” and nothing but professionals from the consultant to the installers.
 Can’t say enough how awesome it was working with them.”